markizano/ytffmpeg/doc/configuration.md

 - Type: List of strings.
 - Default: [] (empty/None)
 - Description: Custom attributes that will make ytffmpeg treat this video differently.
+- Values:
+- - `no-video`: Don't process video for this stream.
+- - `no-audio`: Don't process audio for this stream.
+- - `subs`: This video uses subtitles.
+- - `vsync`: Whether to enable breaking the synchronization of video-to-audio timestamps.
+    (See `fps_mode` in `ffmpeg` man page for more details).

+## .videos[].languages
+- Type: List of strings.
+- Default: `['en']``
+- Description: Provides the supported languages if international support is needed.
+  Will attempt to stream an additional subtitle stream for each language.
+  (may not be compatible with the `mp4/mjpeg4` container)

 ## .videos[].metadata
 - Type: dict